thoughtspot/thoughtspot.github.io/_end-user/pinboards/copy-a-pinboard.md

 sidebar: mydoc_sidebar
 permalink: /:collection/:path.html
 ---
-You can make a copy of a pinboard if you would like to make edits without changing the original pinboard.
-Making a copy of a pinboard allows you to make your own edits without overwriting the original.
-When saving a copy, you can type in a new name.
+You can make a copy of a pinboard if you would plan to make edits without overwriting the original pinboard.
+When you save a copy, you can use a new pinboard name.

 1. Click **Pinboards**, on the top navigation bar.